803 S. Gay Street,

 Motion picture projection equipment no longer exists at the Bijou Theatre, though the projection booth which was wedged in between the two balconies still exists and is used as a follow spot location.

 Over the years, the Bijou Theatre lost its small vertical sign and marquee and the tiny boxoffice is long gone.
-It went over to adult films in the 1960’s.
-Otherwise the Bijou Theatre is largely intact and is a popular venue for small stage shows, acoustic concerts and small bands.
+It went over to adult films on April 17, 1965 and was renamed Bijou Art Theatre on September 8, 1966.
+It operated as an adult theatre until 1975.
+The theatre was then threatened with demolition.
+Today the Bijou Theatre is largely intact and is a popular venue for small stage shows, acoustic concerts and small bands.

-The Bijou Theatre went through a major renovation about 2000.
+The Bijou Theatre went through a major renovation began in 2005.